gaelrivera123/Linux-Basics/README.md

 <h2>💻Linux Distributions</h2>

 Linux is an open-source operating system.
-This means anyone can view the source code and openly manipulate it in order to create their own version of Linux.
+This means anyone can view the source code and openly manipulate it to create their version of Linux.
 The following down below are some popular distributions (distros) for Linux.

 - Kali Linux
   - Designed for digital forensics and penetration testing